Więcbork: History

-After 960 the town was part of Piast Poland under Mieszko I. It is first mentioned under the name Wanszowna in historical records in the chronicle of Jan of Czarnków in 1383.
+After 960 the territory became a part of the emerging Polish state under its first historic ruler Mieszko I. It is first mentioned under the name Wanszowna in historical records in the chronicle of Jan of Czarnków in 1383.
 The first record instance of the name Więcbork occurred in 1405.
 The town was part of the Kingdom of Poland and it was a private town, which belonged to various Polish magnates.
-Administratively it was located in the Nakło County in the Kalisz Voivodeship in the Greater Poland Province of the Polish Crown.
+Administratively it was located in the Nakło County in the Kalisz Voivodeship in the Greater Poland Province.